3.5.8Other regulatory matters

 Reference is made to the overview of the Management Board and Supervisory Board members in section 3.1 and 3.2 of this report in which their material mandates outside SBM Offshore are listed.
 Management Board and Supervisory Board members shall inform the Supervisory Board before accepting positions outside the Company.
 Positions may not be accepted without the Supervisory Boards’ prior approval.
 The position can not be in conflict with the Company’s interest.
 Mandates are discussed annually in the Supervisory Board meeting.
 The Company is fully compliant with best practice 2.4.2 of the Dutch Corporate Governance Code.
 Members of the Management Board may also be appointed to the statutory board of the Company’s operational entities.

 Code of Conduct and Reporting of Alleged Irregularities

-SBM Offshore N.V. has a revolving credit facility under which the agreement of the participating banks must be obtained in the event of a change in control of the Company after a public take-over bid has been made.
-Under exceptional circumstances, certain vessel charter contracts contain clauses to the effect that the prior consent of the client is required in case of a change of control or merger or where the company resulting from such change of control or merger would have a lower financial rating or where such change of control or merger would affect the proper execution of the contract.
+SBM Offshore N.V. has a revolving credit facility agreement under which the agreement of the participating banks must be obtained in the event of a change in control of the Company after a public take-over bid has been made.
+Certain vessel charter contracts contain clauses to the effect that the prior consent of the client is required in case of a change of control or merger or where the company resulting from such change of control or merger would have a lower financial rating or where such change of control or merger would affect the proper execution of the contract.
 In addition, local bidding rules and regulations (e.g. in Brazil for Petrobras) may require client approval for changes in control.

-The Investor Relations and the Corporate Governance sections of the Company website (www.sbmoffshore.com) provide extensive information including the Articles of association, the Company Code of Conduct, the Supervisory Board and Committee rules and the Management Board rules.
+The Investor Relations and the Corporate Governance sections of the Company website provide extensive information including the articles of association, the Company Code of Conduct, the Supervisory Board and Committee rules and the Management Board rules.
 The website also contains the contact details of the Investor Relations department and of the Company Secretary for questions regarding corporate governance matters.